azuzunaga/tech-notes/linear-algebra/notes.md

 x = ⎡x⎤
     ⎣y⎦
 ```
-is the vector of unknowns, and the vector on the right hand side of the equation form the vector `b`.
+is the vector of unknowns, and the values on the right hand side of the equation form the vector `b`.